eyalzamir/delete-new-packages/README.md

     package-2
 ```

-> Delete old versions in the form of "1.0.0-RC1" of the package "package".
+> Delete new versions in the form of "1.0.0-RC1" of the package "package".

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.3